 (h) information about vehicles you may bring onto Raes premises.

 2.3.
-Personal Information relating to children visiting or staying at Raes will not be collected directly from the children but will collected directly from the children’s parents or legal guardians.
+Personal Information relating to children visiting or staying on M.Y Sea Raes will not be collected directly from the children but will collected directly from the children’s parents or legal guardians.

 2.4.
-We do not deliberately collect Sensitive Information (as defined in the Privacy Act) from hotel guests, users or visitors of our website; however, if you access and use our spa treatment facilities Raes may collect information about your spa treatments, including general health and wellness information (for example, medical conditions, medical treatments and special needs).
+We do not deliberately collect Sensitive Information (as defined in the Privacy Act) from guests, users or visitors of our website.

 3. How we collect Personal Information